-The Kentucky Nonpoint Source (NPS) Pollution Control Program goals are to protect the quality of Kentucky’s surface and groundwater from NPS pollutants, abate NPS threats and restore degraded waters to the extent that water quality standards are met and beneficial uses are supported.
-The Kentucky Nonpoint Source Pollution Control Program is achieving these goals through federal, state, local and private partnerships that promote complementary, regulatory and nonregulatory nonpoint source pollution control initiatives at both statewide and watershed levels.
+The vision of the Kentucky Nonpoint Source Pollution Control Program is to protect the quality of Kentucky’s surface and groundwater from known NPS pollution, to abate NPS threats, and to restore degraded waters to the extent that water quality standards are met and beneficial uses are supported.